 The most urban part of the Greenway is accessed behind Southgate Shopping Center near the area visitor center on Pride Drive.

-Download a PDF map of the Greenway Trail on this page at the Town of Boone Web site.
+Download a PDF map of the Greenway Trail on this page.

 Use the mileages visible on the maps on this page to determine the length of various hikes or rides from the many starting points.
 As you read the hike descriptions, follow along on the maps.

 The core part of the Boone Greenway explores an almost backcountry watershed tucked between neighborhoods.
 From many places along the greenway, surrounded by forest, green summits, and a remarkably clean mountain stream, you might not imagine that Boone even exists.
 The trail, with three bridges, provides a wonderful barrier-free route through open fields blooming with goldenrod in late summer, past meadows, and along shady stream banks near the sound of rippling water.
 There is ample evidence of wildlife.

 About 0.6 miles from both the Casey Lane access and the covered bridge near Clawson Burnley Park, there is a historic site and picnic area with two tables, one with a roof.

 The stone ruins visible here are the remains of a hydroelectric generation station that produced the first electricity in Boone from 1915 to 1924.
 It served Appalachian Training School, now Appalachian State University, and 6 houses in Boone.
 The site sits in the middle of the woodsiest part of the trail.
 The plank ruins of an 11-foot high, wood dam are still visible in the river.
 Another stone structure stands on the opposite bank.